(1931 – 1996)

-When he decided to relocate in Bodrum due to health issues he went through, indigenous population welcomed him with open arms.
-Soon, he had become an important symbols for the town.
+When he decided to relocate to Bodrum due to health issues he went through, indigenous population welcomed him with open arms.
+Soon, he had become an important symbol for the town.
 To reflect the public respect on his name, his house in Bodrum has been turned into an art museum dedicated to him in 2000.

 Almost all Bodrumians who were in town in 80’s or 90’s have a couple or more memories about him.
-It is interesting to see that everyone still remembers his favourite bars, restaurants and beaches in Bodrum.
-His name will probably be the first thing that locals recall after hearing the word The Pasha in Bodrum today.
+It is amazing to see that everyone still remembers his favourite bars, restaurants, and beaches in Bodrum.
+His name is the first thing that comes to mind when hearing the word The Pasha in Bodrum today.
 This is probably true for Turkey-wide as well.

-His music never lose its popularity so that after so many years, his songs can still be seen on the bestseller lists of Classical Turkish Music genre.
+His music never lost its popularity.
+Even after so many years, his albums are still in bestseller lists of Classical Turkish Music genre.

 Zeki Muren was born in 1931 in Bursa.
-His father was from Skopje and a lumber merchant.
+His father was a lumber merchant from Skopje.

 After completing his primary education in his hometown, he went to Istanbul for high school where he graduated in the first rank.
 Next stop was studying decorative arts at Fine Arts Academy, today’s Mimar Sinan University.

-During his 45 years career, he composed more than 200 songs and recorded more than 600 recordings.
-Many of them were also published in Greece, Germany, US and Iran where he was also quite popular.
+During his 45-year career, he composed more than 200 songs and recorded more than 600 recordings.
+Many of them were also published in Greece, Germany, USA, and Iran where he was also quite popular.

-Zeki Muren was truly gifted artist; a poet, an actor, a painter and a fashion designer.
+Zeki Muren was truly a gifted artist, a poet, an actor, a painter and a fashion designer.
 He published his first poetry book in 1965.
 The first movie he appeared came to the big screen in 1954 and was followed by 28 more movies.
-He painted as a hobby and exhibited his paintings in almost all cities of Turkey.
-He designed his own stage costumes which drawn lots of attention every time he appeared on a stage.
+He painted as a hobby and exhibited his paintings in almost all the cities of Turkey.
+He designed his own stage costumes which drew lot of attention every time he appeared on stage.

 In 1980, he had to slow down because of a series of health problems he experienced.
-Doctors were serious about those issues and suggesting a moderate life away from his daily stresses.
-As a result, he decided to move to Bodrum for a slow paced, peaceful life leaving the fast lane behind.
+Doctors were serious about those issues and suggested a moderate life away from his daily stresses.
+As a result, he decided to move to Bodrum for a slow paced, peaceful life, leaving the fast lane behind.

-His decision was also important for Bodrum and caused an increasing popularity and reputation for the city.
-He was so famous that people were pouring in to city just to spend their vacation in where he is.
-He was what Elvis was for Americans in terms of popularity.
+His new life in Bodrum also caused an increased popularity and reputation for the city.
+He was so famous that people were pouring into the city just to spend their vacation in where he lives.
+Zeki Muren was what Elvis was for Americans in terms of popularity.

 In the year of 2000, Zeki Muren Art Museum was established in Bodrum where he used to live.
 This place still attracts thousands every year.
 His fans from every age visit the museum to keep his memories alive and show their respect.